Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable4.md

 1. **P:** Complete the Eagle Assignment
 2. **P:** Draw and describe your power diagram and program GPIOs
-3. Remember that is a CATME survey coming soon; be sure to look out for an email.
+3. Remember that there is a CATME survey coming soon; be sure to look out for an email.

-Update your User Manual and Technical Documentation with your findings.
+4. Update your User Manual and Technical Documentation with your findings.

+When all deliverables are finished, use the template to submit to ELC before the deadline.
+THERE SHOULD BE ONLY 1 SUBMISSION PER GROUP.
+Videos can be attached separately.